ShaheerSajid/RISCV/README.md

 This is a soft implementation of a processor on the opensource RISC-V ISA.
 The project was created on Intel Quartus Prime software and tested on DE10 lite.
 The processor features a single issue, in-order 5-stage pipeline.
 It currently supports integer, multiply(without div and rem) and single precision IEEE compliant floating point(without float-div) instruction sets.

+Initially a proof of concept was developed on logisim.
+It as at first a single cycle implementation which was later pipelined.

 ![enter image description here](https://raw.githubusercontent.com/ShaheerSajid/RISCV/master/images/RISCV.png)

 Instructions are fetched at a latency of 1 clock cycle.
 There is a separate ALU for branch and jump address calculation located in the decode stage.
 Since the branch addresses are calculated in the decode stage, only a single cycle bubble is inserted when the branch is taken.